whatwedo/craffft/README.md

 projects.

-The main goal is to make it work out of the box with precompilers or techniques are most popular.
-Make it “magic” working like Meteor.js.
+The main goal is to make it work out of the box with precompilers or techniques are most popular and make it easy to upgrade without changing configs.

 ## Getting started